RezaMoammadi/Book-Data-Science/_book/knn.md

 1. **Training Phase**: The algorithm learns patterns from a labeled dataset, which contains both predictor variables (features) and target class labels.
 For instance, in a fraud detection system, the algorithm might learn that transactions involving unusually high amounts and originating from foreign locations are more likely to be fraudulent.
 2. **Prediction Phase**: Once the model is trained, it applies these learned patterns to classify new, unseen data.
 For example, given a new transaction, the model predicts whether it is fraudulent or legitimate.

-A good classification model does more than just memorize the training data—it **generalizes** well, meaning it performs accurately on new, unseen data.
+A good classification model does more than just memorize the training data—it *generalizes* well, meaning it performs accurately on new, unseen data.
 For example, a model trained on historical medical data should be able to correctly diagnose a new patient it has never seen before.

 ### Which Classification Algorithm Should You Use? {-}

 Different classification algorithms are designed for different kinds of problems and datasets.
 Some commonly used algorithms include:
-- **k-Nearest Neighbors (kNN)**: A simple, distance-based algorithm (covered in this chapter).
+- *k-Nearest Neighbors (kNN)*: A simple, distance-based algorithm (covered in this chapter).
-- **Logistic Regression**: Popular for binary classification tasks, such as predicting customer churn.
+- *Logistic Regression*: Popular for binary classification tasks, such as predicting customer churn.
-- **Decision Trees and Random Forests**: Versatile, interpretable methods for complex problems.
+- *Decision Trees and Random Forests*: Versatile, interpretable methods for complex problems.
-- **Naive Bayes**: Particularly useful for text classification, like spam filtering.
+- *Naive Bayes*: Particularly useful for text classification, like spam filtering.
-- **Neural Networks**: Effective for handling high-dimensional and complex data, such as images or natural language.
+- *Neural Networks*: Effective for handling high-dimensional and complex data, such as images or natural language.

 The choice of algorithm depends on factors like the dataset size, feature relationships, and the desired trade-off between interpretability and performance.
 For example, if you’re working with a small dataset and need an easy-to-interpret solution, kNN or Decision Trees might be ideal.
 On the other hand, if you’re analyzing high-dimensional data like images, Neural Networks could be more suitable.

-To see classification in action, imagine a **bank dataset** where the goal is to predict whether a customer will make a deposit (`deposit = yes`) or not (`deposit = no`).
+To see classification in action, imagine a *bank* dataset where the goal is to predict whether a customer will make a deposit (`deposit = yes`) or not (`deposit = no`).
 The features might include customer details like `age`, `education`, `job`, and `marital status`.
 By training a classification model on this data, the bank can identify and target potential customers who are likely to invest, improving their marketing strategy.

 ### Why Is Classification Important? {-}

 Classification forms the backbone of countless machine learning applications that drive smarter decisions and actionable insights in industries like finance, healthcare, retail, and technology.
 Understanding how it works is a critical step in mastering machine learning and applying it to solve real-world problems.

-In the rest of this chapter, we’ll explore the **k-Nearest Neighbors (kNN)** algorithm, a straightforward yet powerful method for classification.
+In the rest of this chapter, we’ll explore the *k-Nearest Neighbors (kNN)* algorithm, a straightforward yet powerful method for classification.
 Its simplicity and intuitive nature make it an excellent choice for beginners and a foundational building block for more advanced algorithms.
 Let’s dive in!

 ## How k-Nearest Neighbors Works

 Have you ever tried to make a decision by asking a few trusted friends for their advice?
-The **k-Nearest Neighbors (kNN)** algorithm works in a similar way—it "asks" the nearest data points in its neighborhood to determine the category of a new observation.
+The kNN algorithm works in a similar way—it "asks" the nearest data points in its neighborhood to determine the category of a new observation.
 This simple yet powerful idea makes kNN one of the most intuitive methods in machine learning.

-Unlike many algorithms that require a complex training phase, kNN is a **lazy learning** or **instance-based** method.
+Unlike many algorithms that require a complex training phase, kNN is a *lazy learning* or *instance-based* method.
 It doesn't build an explicit model during training; instead, it stores the entire training dataset and makes predictions on-the-fly by finding the nearest neighbors of a given observation.
 The parameter \(k\) determines how many neighbors to consider, and the majority class among these neighbors becomes the prediction.

 ### How Does kNN Classify a New Observation? {-}

-When a new observation needs to be classified, kNN calculates its **distance** to every data point in the training set using a specified distance metric, such as Euclidean distance.
-The algorithm identifies the \(k\)-nearest neighbors and predicts the class based on a **majority vote** among these neighbors.
+When a new observation needs to be classified, kNN calculates its *distance* to every data point in the training set using a specified distance metric, such as Euclidean distance.
+The algorithm identifies the \(k\)-nearest neighbors and predicts the class based on a *majority vote* among these neighbors.

 To better understand how this works, let’s look at Figure \@ref(fig:knn-image), which illustrates a simple example with two classes: <span style="color: red;">Class A (red circles)</span> and <span style="color: blue;">Class B (blue squares)</span>.

-A new data point, represented by a **dark star**, needs to be classified.
+A new data point, represented by a *dark star*, needs to be classified.
 The figure demonstrates the predictions for two different values of \(k\):

-1. **When \(k = 3\)**: The algorithm looks at the 3 closest neighbors to the dark star—two blue squares and one red circle.
-Since the majority of these neighbors belong to **Class B (blue squares)**, the new point is classified as Class B.
+1. *When \(k = 3\)*: The algorithm looks at the 3 closest neighbors to the dark star—two blue squares and one red circle.
+Since the majority of these neighbors belong to *Class B (blue squares)*, the new point is classified as Class B.
-2. **When \(k = 6\)**: The algorithm now considers a larger neighborhood of 6 neighbors.
+2. *When \(k = 6\)*: The algorithm now considers a larger neighborhood of 6 neighbors.
 In this case, four red circles and two blue squares are the nearest neighbors.
-With the majority vote shifting to **Class A (red circles)**, the new point is classified as Class A.
+With the majority vote shifting to *Class A (red circles)*, the new point is classified as Class A.

 \begin{figure}